-Finally we turn each constraint into conjunctive normal form, conjoin all of them, and write the formula in CNF to a file in Dimacs CNF format appropriate for the MiniSat solver.
+We then write that formula in CNF to a file in Dimacs CNF format appropriate for the MiniSat solver.

 '''

-colorCnf = concat(map toCNF colorProp)

 colorFile = putClauses "color.cnf" colorCnf

 '''

 The function putClauses creates the file color.cnf.
 The first few lines of which are listed here.